 South Beach.
 Located right off The Bay, South Beach is blessed with lots of sun most of the time.
 This is conducive to a very desirable, urban lifestyle that involves walks to the Ferry Building, runs along the Embarcadero, and Giants games.

 South of Market.
 The blocks are long in SoMa, but that’s okay because if you’re running, biking or walking, you’re not being blown into traffic.
 The neighborhood is always developing, and it’s definitely the most urban area in this list.
 But having good weather is key to enjoying those shared rooftop decks that pervade SoMa living.

 Mission Bay.
 This ‘hood has amenities like Mission Creek Park, the ballpark, and outdoor dining.
 Developers have taken advantage of the on-the-Bay setting by incorporating as many deeded outdoor spaces as they can in condo complexes.

 Potrero Hill/Dogpatch.
 Potrero is a well-established neighborhood offering a mix of residential and industrial properties, and Dogpatch (a.k.a. the Central Waterfront) has truly been transformed over the past decade into a hub for local businesses, restaurants, wine bars and the like.
-The T Muni line connects Dogpatch to downtown, and the freeways are extremely convenient to access.
+Caltrain stops in Dogpatch, and the T Muni line (though notoriously slow) connects Dogpatch to downtown.
+You can also access the freeways in minutes.